Chelsea power struggle explained: How Todd Boehly and Behdad Eghbali reached this point

 A dizzying number of transfers and a head coach later, Behdad Eghbali, who co-founded Clearlake with Jose Feliciano, seems to be very much in charge now.

-With Boehly effectively sidelined, Bloomberg has reported that Chelsea's main owners - Eghbali and Boehly - were considering buying each other out.
+With Boehly effectively sidelined, Chelsea's main owners - Eghbali and Boehly - want to buy each other out.

 Eghbali and Boehly were never best friends but it does definitely appear as if their relationship is less close than it was when they first arrived at Stamford Bridge.